-Labour laws and union agreements, or in their absence direct contracts of employment detailing payments and other conditions, should be available in the languages understood by the workers or explained carefully to them by a management official.

-National Interpretation will define migrant and transmigrant workers.
+absence direct contracts of employment detailing Organization: Article 2-3 payments and other conditions, should be available in the languages understood by the workers or UN Declaration on the Rights of Indigenous Peoples explained carefully to them by a management official.
+For National Interpretation: (2007) Article 3 National Interpretation will define migrant and transmigrant workers.
 ILO definitions and other international protocols, instruments and explanations should be used throughout.